Ashram metro station

-The Ashram metro station is located on the Pink Line of the Delhi Metro and situated between Vinobapuri and Sarai Kale Khan - Nizamuddin metro station.

-History
+Ashram is a metro station under Delhi Metro serving the Pink Line.

-As part of Phase III of Delhi Metro, Ashram Metro Station was opened for public use from 31 December 2018.
+As a part of Phase III of Delhi Metro, the station was opened for public use from 31 December 2018.

 Construction

-The station is just 151.6 metres against an average of 265 metres which makes Ashram Metro Station to be the smallest metro station in the system.
+The station is approximately 151.6 metres against an overall average of 265 metres of all metro stations under Delhi Metro, having the station to be the smallest in the system.

-Unlike usual two level metro stations, Ashram has 3 levels.
-Apart from the Concourse and Platform levels, another level called mezzanine floor has been added.
+Unlike the mostly-used two-level architecture of most metro stations, Ashram has 3 levels.
+Apart from the concourse and platform levels, another level called the mezzanine floor has been added.